veekaybee/veekaybee.github.io/_posts/2017-09-26-python-packaging.md

 ## <a id="wheels"></a>Wheels

 Once you're done refining all of that, and you're ready to go to production, you should build a wheel.
 Python [wheels](https://packaging.python.org/tutorials/distributing-packages/#wheels) are similar to `JAR` packages in Java, and are a much faster and lightweight process to use in production environments.
-You can use `setup.py` to build wheels (which is why it's so important to get it right initially), `python setup.py bdist_wheel --universal`, but they don't
+You can use `setup.py` to build wheels (which is why it's so important to get it right initially), `python setup.py bdist_wheel --universal`.

 For much, much more info on wheels, see [here](http://pythonwheels.com/.)